This Scenic Drive Offers Some of Northeast PA’s Best Leaf Peeping

 Lake Jean at Ricketts Glen State Park.
 Photo by Dennis J. Kowalewski.

 As the air grows cool and crisp, the rural Endless Mountains become blanketed in red, orange, and gold.
 In late September, the leaves start to show the first hint of color.
-By mid-October, they normally reach their peak, when the trees are blazing in their full glory.
+By mid-October, they normally reach their peak, blazing in their full glory.

 Helpful Tips

-• The estimated total drive time is three hours, but plan on spending a full day to explore all the stops.
+• The total drive time is about three hours, but plan on spending at least one full day to explore all the stops.
+For a weekend trip, there are plenty of places to stay, from modern hotels to cute cabin rentals to scenic campgrounds (marked in red on the map).

 • Some areas on the route are very remote and do not have cell service or Wi-Fi.
 Make sure to print out directions or download an offline map before you leave home.